sdesilva26/Customer-Churn-Prediction/README.md

  achieves a AUC of 0.7435.

     The in-house classifier takes 3 hours to train.
 This is for all three tasks of predicting churn, appetency, and up-selling so an average of 1 hour per task.
-They also utilise the larger training set with 16,000 features.
-As detailed in the [report](http://www.vincentlemaire-labs.fr/publis/jmlrwcp_2009_camera_ready.pdf) following the competition, the majority of teams did better on the larger training set.
+My model could be retrained in about 30 seconds because of my use of the smaller dataset with far less features.
+However, as detailed in the [report](http://www.vincentlemaire-labs.fr/publis/jmlrwcp_2009_camera_ready.pdf) following the competition, the majority of teams did better on the larger training set.
 So performing at 95 % (0.71/0.7435) and 93% (0.71/0.7651) of the Orange and compeition winner's models by using the smaller dataset seems pretty good.
+It would be a business decision as to whether to increase in AUC from using a model that takes an hour to train is worth ti compared to a model that could be retrained in seconds.
+For Orange I image it does matter since they probably lose a lot of money from customers leaving and they presumely have the resources to retrain models for an hour.

  3. I did not revisit data cleaning.